tmaestrini/easyProvisioning/README.md

         Site Admins:  # optional
         IsHub: true  # optional
         ConnectedHubsite:  # optional
-        HomepageLayout: Article # optional; set to 'Home', 'Article' or 'SingleWebPartAppPage' Provisioning Template:  # optional; reference any PnP Site Template from your local machine
+        HomepageLayout: Article # optional; set to 'Home' (default), 'Article' or 'SingleWebPartAppPage' Provisioning Template:  # optional; reference any PnP Site Template from your local machine
         # the content structure (aka assets) of your site
         Content: